Useful legal information for those planning to do business with the Country

 Egypt, with a population of about 90 million and markedly high growth rates, is an important market for international trade, being a key country for access to the Middle East and Africa.

-Despite the recent vicissitudes, coinciding with the “Arab Spring”, Egypt historically has always been a country characterized by a certain degree of political, economic and social stability, which does not at all rule out the possibility that soon a new phase of relative prosperity will open for the country.
+Egypt historically has always been a Country characterized by a certain degree of political, economic and social stability, which does not at all rule out the possibility that soon a new phase of relative prosperity will open for the country.
 And in this new situation, the entrepreneur who wants to do business with the country can find many opportunities to do business, particularly through agency and commercial distribution, but also through franchising.

-The Law Firm de Capoa & Partners, thanks to its more than thirty years of experience in the field of international law as well as to the close collaborative relationships it maintains with qualified local professionals and native-speaking in-house associates, can offer interested entrepreneurs quick, efficient advice that is fully aware of the complexity of the Egyptian legal-economic reality.
+de Capoa Law Firm, thanks to its more than thirty years of experience in the field of international law as well as to the close collaborative relationships it maintains with qualified local professionals and native-speaking in-house associates, is able to provide those who intend to do business with the Country a quick, efficient advice that is fully aware of the complexity of the Egyptian legal-economic reality.

 Before addressing the main contractual figures for trade in Egypt, general considerations should always be made that should be kept in mind before entering into a contract.
 First of all, a good rule of thumb, è is to be able to regulate with the contract all parts relevant to one's sphere of interests, and this; regardless of the’legal system in which one is acting.
 In fact, è it is advisable to centralize on oneself the direction of contract drafting, regardless of the legal landscape and the language applicable to the particular case.
 In fact, it will beè difficult to impose effective and efficient contract management if the foreign economic operator uncompromisingly adapts to the casualities of local market law and practice.